nulogy/nulogy-public-certificates/README.md

 - Expires April 2027

 - This is our x.509 V3 5 year AS2 signing/encryption certificate.
-- Let your Integration Consultant know that you are using this certificate.
 - For use with CNEDI and B2Bi UAT